sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/mcs.md

 1. Thanks for your detailed description.
 The 1st paragraph shows we can't directly assume these 2 methods must have the same result except after some inspection we know that fact really holds.
 The exactly "when" question seems to be not easy to answer.
 2. IMHO you may mean $$\Pr[\text{not win}\mid \text{switch}]=\Pr[(A,-,-)\mid(-,A,B)] \Pr[(-,A,B)]+\ldots=\frac13\cdot\frac16\cdot 6$$ Here I use Figure 17.5 tree.
 3. To help future readers, the 2rd to 4th (up to "their first guess was wrong"), the 6th and the 8th paragraphs show why "unconditional probability" is always same when doing some kinds of changes to the probability distribution.
 The 5th paragraph shows the fact that "conditional probabilities" may be probably not that case.
 The 7th paragraph shows why the above coincidence occurs.
 The last paragraph shows "unconditional probability" may change under some *contrived* changes.

+IMHO the key point here is that sometimes we can't use probability because there is *no repeatable random process* if we are frequentist (See https://courses.csail.mit.edu/6.042/spring18/mcs.pdf 18.4.6 "repeatable process" and "no randomness involved" contexts) as above "There is no "probability" about it" says.
+So "confidence" is then used.
+This is also implied in mihaild's answer of stats_noob's problem "the true mean isn't (in frequentist approach) a random variable".

+@Mason Thanks.
+Then the book and wikipedia may assume $E(|X|)<\infty$, etc. When I learnt probability in the undergraduate course, I paid little attention to infinity cases.
+Maybe my teacher said briefly about infinity at that time but I missed.

 # mcs
 - Here I didn't care about more circuit knowledge than already learnt since it is too complex to design one by myself. (skip_circuit)
 - Here * sections mean that they are not included in Discrete_Mathematics_and_Its_Applications.